 4th year students who are concentrating principally on the Evidence-based Medicine (EBM emphasis) of this scholarly concentration, will be encouraged to participate in the EBM- student elective; Course Director: Dr. Molony.
 In this elective, students provide evidence-based reports in response to consultation requests from the ward teams and in response to questions that arise from Resident’s Report.
 As part of this elective students will continue work on a systematic review that complements their research or another topic of current interest.

-As an alternative, 4th year students focusing on safety (Safety emphasis) may elect to observe the functioning of the a hospital or UT Physicians quality committee, in particular, following from identification to completion of the analysis one or more root cause analyses.
+As an alternative, 4th year students focusing on safety (Safety emphasis) may elect to observe the functioning of a hospital or UT Physicians quality committee, in particular, following from identification to completion of the analysis one or more root cause analyses.

 Alternatively, any student in this concentration may elect to frame and initiate in collaboration with residents and faculty in a particular department a quality improvement project focused on safety.